gruenst/PVsec2024/README.md

-# PVsec2024
+# IRRADIANCE TRANSPOSITION AND REFLECTION IN BIPV INSTALLATIONS
-Data sets for Poster "IRRADIANCE TRANSPOSITION AND REFLECTION IN BIPV INSTALLATIONS", PVsec (2024)
+Data sets of irradiance sensors for 3 different sites in central Europe